Best Temperature to Smoke Turkey (For a Juicy Delicious Turkey)

-Setting the correct temp to smoke an entire turkey is very important, it influences cook time and the results of this flavorful bird.
+Setting the correct temperature to smoke an entire turkey is very important; it influences cook time and the results of this flavorful bird.
 It can mean the difference between juicy and dry meat or soggy and crispy skin.

-Through trial and tribulation, I have found the best temp for a smoked turkey as well as some frequently asked questions about the cooking process to achieve a perfectly finished turkey.
+Through maaaaany trials and tribulations, I have found the best temperature for a smoked turkey, as well as some frequently asked questions about the cooking process to achieve a perfectly finished turkey.

-The optimal temperature to smoke a turkey at is 275°F this is what I use to smoke a turkey for all my family gatherings.
+275°F is the optimal temperature to smoke a turkey at.
+This is what I use for all my family gatherings, and it works every single time.

 Timing